-This week, the wine industry lost one of it’s tireless trailblazers. the icon Georges Duboeuf famous for Beaujolais wines.
+This week, the wine industry lost one of it’s tireless trailblazers. the icon Georges Duboeuf, famous for making Beaujolais wines famous.
 He died aged 86.

 With Georges’ passing, the entire wine world paused in silent reflection.